Ein Feshkha: Herodian complex

+The archaeological site of Khirbet Mazin, part of 'Ein Feshkha nature reserve, represents a sophisticated port facility on the Dead Sea, that was most likely built by Alexander Jannaeus.
+Thousands of his bronze coins were found in the 2001 survey on the shore nearby.

 Other discoveries

 Other discoveries at Ein Feshkha include a sizable vase from the first century BCE or CE with an inscription written in Hebrew/Aramaic using the Jewish script and a stone weight dating to the fifth year of king Agrippa, most likely Agrippa I.